[1] "2026-08-01"

 Opciones de bloques

-Se personaliza los bloques con “opeciones” options de los chunks.
+Se personaliza los bloques con “opciones” options de los chunks.

 En la rueda de a la derecha de cada chunk hay opciones para seleccionar opciones.